jfnielsen/mreg_recon_tool_pulseq/README.md

 Toolbox for acquiring and reconstructing MREG data with Pulseq.
+Please be aware that this initial implementation represents MREG in its most basic form and does not allow aquisition with multi-shot trajectories nor reconstruction using sliding-window analysis yet.

 Image Acquisition:
 For implementing Pulseq at your scanner, please see https://pulseq.github.io/ for more information

-For details about image acquisition please refer to  mreg_pulseq_manual.pdf
+For details about image acquisition please refer to  mreg_pulseq_manual.pdf in the folder Pulseq_sequence

 Reconstruction: